 According to a 2013 study published in the Journal of Clinical Outcomes Management, ondansetron is prescribed frequently in hospitals for reasons other than to prevent nausea and vomiting related to treatment of cancer or surgery.
 The study indicated that elderly patients were more likely to receive ondansetron than standard antiemetic treatment in hospital settings, despite a lack of evidence suggesting its effectiveness at treating nausea and vomiting over other drugs.

 Separately, a 2006 study looked at the effects of Zofran on children who visited a pediatric emergency department with gastroenteritis (a viral infection that can cause diarrhea and vomiting) and dehydration.
 According to the results of the study, children who took Zofran were less likely to vomit, and those who vomited did so fewer times than those who took a placebo.

 Zofran Side Effects and Risks

 There are a number of safety concerns related to ondansetron.
 The most common adverse effects, according to the FDA, are headache, fatigue, constipation, and diarrhea.
 However, much more severe conditions can result from taking Zofran, including serotonin syndrome and arrhythmia, each of which can result in death.

-Due to some of the problems related to Zofran and birth defects, GlaxoSmithKline – the original manufacturer and marketer of the drug – is the subject of hundreds of lawsuits.
+GlaxoSmithKline is the subject of hundreds of Zofran lawsuits due to the drug’s severe side effects, including the risk of birth defects.
 In 2015, Novartis purchased the oncology division of GlaxoSmithKline, and as a result Novartis is now also named as a defendant in lawsuits claiming Zofran-related damages after March 23, 2015.